* Organic growth, net profit miss estimates

 * No renewal of L'Oreal pact; to keep options open

-* Says no intention to increase L'Oreal stake (Adds CEO, trader comment, background, details)
+* Says no intention to increase L'Oreal stake (Adds executive, analyst comments, updates shares.)

-VEVEY, Switzerland, Feb 15 (Reuters) - Nestle forecast modest organic sales growth this year and reported its weakest gain on record in 2017 on Thursday, giving fresh fuel to investor Daniel Loeb's campaign to overhaul strategy at the world's biggest food group.
+VEVEY, Switzerland, Feb 15 (Reuters) - Weakness in North America led Nestle to forecast only modest organic sales growth this year after its slowest gain in at least two decades, giving fuel to investor Daniel Loeb's campaign to overhaul strategy at the world's biggest food group.

 Loeb's hedge fund Third Point took a $3.5 billion Nestle stake last summer and has been pushing to speed up its transformation into a higher-growth, more efficient health food company.

-"Work on costs usually kicks in faster than work on growth," Chief Executive Mark Schneider said at Nestle's headquarters in Vevey, Switzerland on Lake Geneva, in part due to the lag between buying a new brand and it contributing to performance.
+"Work on costs usually kicks in faster than work on growth," Chief Executive Mark Schneider said at Nestle's Swiss headquarters on Lake Geneva, noting a lag between buying a new brand and it contributing to performance.

-The sale of the L'Oreal stake, worth nearly 23 billion euros, figured prominently among Loeb's demands.
+Such a sale figured prominently among Loeb's demands.

-Nestle also said it had decided to explore strategic options including a sale for its Gerber Life insurance business, which had sales of 840 million Swiss francs last year.
+Nestle also said it will explore strategic options including a sale for its Gerber Life insurance business, which had sales of 840 million Swiss francs ($908 million) last year.
 It will hold on to Gerber baby food.